csengineer13/dannyrb.com/_posts/2015-11-05-the-template-tag-a-refresher.markdown

 **_Inert_**

-This means that the javascript and css plays no role in modifying the page.
+This means that the Javascript and CSS play no role in modifying the page.
 The code is not active until the template has been cloned and added to the page.

 **_Hidden from CSS and Selectors_**

-Your template's content cannot be selected or modified with css or query selectors.
+Your template's content cannot be selected or modified with CSS or query selectors.
 This is to protect it from accidental changes, and for performance reasons.

 ####But..
 How do we use our template?